- Details

 Jock Itch: Prevalence, Symptoms and Treatment

 Jock itch, groin itch or fungal (Yeast) rash and tinea infections can be distressing and embarrassing.
-Recurring or continuous Yeast infections indicate some other underlying food intolerance as well.
-For a permanent cure - deal with the fungal infection first - then find out your other food intolerance - or true cause of your jock itch. |
+Recurring or continuous yeast infections indicate a compromised immune system - as in poisoning via food toxins.

 Facts About Jock Itch and Fungal Infections